dustinpfister/blog_posts/_posts/linux-espeak.md

 ## 4 - Bash script example

 Like any other command in linux espeak can be used in bash scripts.
 So then espeak along with a little bash can be used to create some fun scripts just for the sake of messing around.
+For example I can create a bash script that will make use of a case statement as a way to say different things depeding on the day of the week.

 ```
 #!/bin/bash